Draconian Measures: Summary

 After the siege, Kang and the females conduct a funeral for Huzzad, and with the other draconian troops, heads to Teyr to establish their own draconian city.
-Kang also retires from being the commander due to personal reasons, and the fact that he can't fight well with his mangled hand anymore.
+Kang also retires from being the commander for personal reasons, and the fact that he can not fight well with his mangled hand anymore.
 He becomes the Governor of Teyr.
 The author also hints that Kang has fallen in love with Fonrar.

 Granak and several other characters from the alter-egos of users on a Dragonlance internet newsgroup.